ESPN Wide World of Sports Complex: ESPN-branded

 Prior to the rebranding in 2007, Disney announced a 450-acre Flamingo Crossings hotel-and-retail development.
 It would be located near the area for complex visitors and budget-minded Disney World visitors.
 Shelved due to economic downturn, the project was revived with the 2013 sale of the property to first phase developer JL Properties Inc. of Alaska.
 An October 16, 2014, groundbreaking took place for the first phase, consisting of two Marriott International brand hotels which opened in January 2016.

-In 2008 and 2009, the Disney Channel Games were held at the complex.
+From 2006 to 2008, the Disney Channel Games were held at the complex.
+Due to actor availability issues, The Disney Channel Games were cancelled in 2009 and onwards.
 From May 9–11, 2014, a WNBA pre-season tournament consisting of four teams was held alongside an AAU girls basketball tournament at the complex, with the Minnesota Lynx winning the tournament over the Chicago Sky 76–69.
 While the Citrus Bowl was under repairs, the Orlando City Soccer Club played its 2014 home games at the complex.

 In July 2015, it was announced that the 2016 Invictus Games would be held at the complex.
 The Invictus Games were held from May 8 to 12, 2016.
 Prince Harry, Michelle Obama, and Morgan Freeman all spoke at the Opening and Closing ceremony.
 Over 500 service members were in attendance, along with other notable public figures, including former United States President George W. Bush and Second Lady Jill Biden.

 In early January 2018, The Arena opened at the complex as its third indoor multi-purpose sports and entertainment arena.
 Also that month, United States Specialty Sports Association left for the Space Coast Complex in Viera, Florida ending its use of ESPN's complex.

 Since 2017, the Complex is host of the NFL Pro Bowl activities prior to the game.
 Besides having open practices for fans, ESPN broadcasts the Pro Bowl Skills Showdown, a series of head-to-head competitions between the players.
 According to event organizers, over the last four years, the Pro Bowl and festivities surrounding it have generated an estimated $100-million economic impact for Central Florida.

 In March 2019, it was announced that Wide World of Sports would host the 2022 Special Olympics USA Games.